Itchy-Fingerz/wrld-indoor-maps-api/1 - Outline Creation and Submission MD.md

 </p>

 - Now that this image has been completed and saved out to a file, you can re-use it in another QGIS project, if needed, by just dragging the georeferenced .tiff file into QGIS
-- In the QGIS *Layers* panel (found to the left of the main map window by default), locate the raster layer that has just been added. *Right click > Properties > Transparency* will allow the editing of the floorplan transparency and let you see the underlying map to make sure that the floorplan image is correctly aligned.
+- In the QGIS *Layers* panel (found to the left of the main map window by default), locate the raster layer that has just been added. *Right click > Properties > Transparency* will allow the editing of the floor plan transparency and let you see the underlying map to make sure that the floor plan image is correctly aligned.

 ---

 #### <a name="create-indoor-outline"/>Creating A Building Outline

-Now that you have a georeferenced floorplan image, you're ready to "claim" the area of the map which contains your building.
+Now that you have a georeferenced floor plan image, you're ready to "claim" the area of the map which contains your building.
 We refer to this space as the building "outline".

+This outline provides the area of the WRLD building data that will be cleared out when you view the interior on our maps, and can also serve as the basis for adding all of the interior features that you want to view.
-The outline for your building should contain any and all of your indoor map features.
+As such, the extents of your building outline should be able to contain any and all of your indoor map features.
 For example, if a feature on floor 2 extends beyond the bounds of floor 1, you should add that outcropping to your outline.
 The following image shows an example of this in practice as it displays: